Great Smoky Mountains National Park | CABLE MILL HISTORIC AREA

 Cantilever Barn

-Though not as common in the area, a cantilever barn was large enough to provide shelter for animals and storage space for farm equipment.
+Though not as common in at Cades Cove, a cantilever barn was large enough to provide shelter for animals and storage space for farm equipment.

 Blacksmith Shop

-This blacksmith shop is not an authentic building, but a reproduction of a typical blacksmith shop of the time.
+This blacksmith shop in the Cable Mill Historic Area is not an authentic building.
+It is a reproduction of a typical blacksmith shop of the time.
 The building is furnished with blacksmithing equipment, and on certain days an actual blacksmith is on duty to demonstrate the tricks of the trade.
-It was closed when I visited.

 Back to the Top